robertmartinsen/Universal-Traders-Academy/README.md

 - Youtube API to get videoes from Universal Traders Academy Youtube cannel
 - Carousel for testimonials
 - Ability to fill in a contact form and send a message though EmailJs API
+- Cookies so users only can send a maximum of three messages a day to prevent spam
 - Responsive design

 ### Project Setup